Neato

 Possible Causes

-Slightly open bin lid, Damaged gasket, Hair caught in seal, Small crack in wand or hose
+Slightly open bin lid, Damaged gasket, Hair caught in a seal, Small crack in the wand or hose

 How to Fix / Troubleshooting

-- Step 1 – Localize sound: Run the vacuum briefly and listen closely along the bin, wand, and head to find the whistle source.
-Turn off before touching any moving parts.
+- Step 1 – Localize Sound: Run the vacuum briefly and listen closely along the bin, wand, and head to find the whistle source.
+Turn off the vacuum before touching any moving parts.

-- Step 3 – Inspect plastics: Look for hairline cracks in the bin, wand, or head.
-Small cracks can sometimes be temporarily sealed with tape; long term, replace the cracked component.
+- Step 3 – Inspect Plastic Components: Look for hairline cracks in the bin, wand, or head.
+Small cracks can sometimes be temporarily sealed with tape; for a long-term solution, replace the cracked component.

 Advertisements